apache/doris/docs/en/sql-reference/sql-statements/Data Definition/CREATE TABLE LIKE.md

         CREATE TABLE test2.table2 LIKE test1.table1

+    3. Under the test1 Database, create an empty table with the same table structure as table1, named table2. copy r1 and r2 rollup of table1 simultaneously

+        CREATE TABLE test1.table2 LIKE test1.table1 WITH ROLLUP r1,r2

+    4. Under the test1 Database, create an empty table with the same table structure as table1, named table2. copy all rollup of table1 simultaneously

+        CREATE TABLE test1.table2 LIKE test1.table1 WITH ROLLUP ALL

+    5. Under the test2 Database, create an empty table with the same table structure as table1, named table2. copy r1 and r2 rollup of table1 simultaneously

+        CREATE TABLE test2.table2 LIKE test1.table1 WITH ROLLUP r1,r2

+    6. Under the test2 Database, create an empty table with the same table structure as table1, named table2. copy all rollup of table1 simultaneously

+        CREATE TABLE test2.table2 LIKE test1.table1 WITH ROLLUP ALL

-    3. Under the test1 Database, create an empty table with the same table structure as MySQL's external table1, called table2
+    7. Under the test1 Database, create an empty table with the same table structure as MySQL's external table1, called table2

         CREATE TABLE test1.table2 LIKE test1.table1